Trace Minimization and Roots in ${\rm PSL}(2,\mathbb{R})$: Introduction

 \section{Introduction}

-Recall that a subgroup~$G$ of $\PSLR$ is called \textit{discrete} if it does not contain any convergent sequence of pairwise distinct elements, and that such subgroups are sometimes called \textit{Fuchsian groups}.
+The special linear group $\PSLR$ can be identified with the group of orientation-preserving isometries of the hyperbolic plane.
+Since discrete subgroups of $\PSLR$ correspond to tesselations of the hyperbolic plane through their fundamental domains, the classification of these discrete subgroups has been an important topic in group theory.
+They are sometimes called \textit{Fuchsian groups}.
 In this paper we consider only non-elementary Fuchsian groups, i.e., we exclude cyclic groups and groups isomorphic to the infinite dihedral group.

+A particularly successful story is the classification of 2-generated Fuchsian groups.
+Starting with the results of A.W.\ Knapp~\cite{Kna}, who considered the cases when neither of the two generators is hyperbolic, this classification was completed in the 1970s through the works of N.\ Purzitsky and the third author \cite{Pur1,Pur2,PR,Ros0,Ros1}, and later laid out comprehensively in~\cite{Ros2,FR}.

+For an algorithmic treatment of this classification, the groundwork was done in the third author's doctoral thesis~\cite{Ros0} where he introduced the trace minimization technique together with a finiteness proof.
+This technique was later used in numerous papers (see e.g.~\cite{FR,KIR,Ros3,Ros4}), but it was usually referred to in an informal way, except for a version to test freeness in~\cite{EKL}.
+One of the results of this paper is that we present an explicit version of this approach which can be implemented in any compute algebra system that supports algebraic numbers.

+A different path to test whether a 2-generated subgroup of $\PSLR$ is discrete is based on geometric arguments and calculations.
+It was initiated by J.G.\ Matelski~\cite{Mat}, expanded and improved by J.\ Gilman and B.\ Maskit in~\cite{GM}, and finally completed by J.\ Gilman in~\cite{G3}.
+The computations underlying this approach are mainly geometrric and have as input the knowledge of the entries of the matrices $A,B$ in the form of algebraic numbers (see~\cite[Theorem 14.5.1]{G3}).

-It follows from results of Majeed~\cite{Maj}, Rosenberger~\cite{Ros3}, as well as Fine and Rosenberger~\cite{FR} that, given a 2-generated subgroup $G=\langle A,B\rangle$ of~$\PSLR$ which is non-elementary and non-elliptic, one can pass from~$(A,B)$ to a Nielsen equivalent pair of generators $(U,V)$ of~$G$ such that $\langle U^m, V^n\rangle$ is a free Fuchsian group of rank~2 for sufficiently large $m,n\gg 0$.
+It follows from results of Majeed~\cite{Maj}, Rosenberger~\cite{Ros3}, as well as Fine and Rosenberger~\cite{FR} that, given a 2-generated subgroup $G=\langle A,B\rangle$ of~$\PSLR$ which is non-elementary, one can pass from~$(A,B)$ to a Nielsen equivalent pair of generators $(U,V)$ of~$G$ such that the subgroup $\langle U^m, V^n\rangle$ is a free Fuchsian group of rank~2 for sufficiently large $m,n\gg 0$.
 (For a detailed proof, see~\cite[Thm.~1.7.50 and Cor.~1.7.52]{FMRSW}.)

-In this note we are interested in the reverse question: under which conditions do roots of generators of a free Fuchsian group of rank~2 define a free Fuchsian group again?
-In several papers, special cases of this question have been treated previously (see~\cite{Bea2,G1,G2,Par}), but a general answer seems to be unknown.